restic/rest-server/README.md

 ## Requirements

-Rest Server requires Go 1.7 or higher to build.
+Restic Server requires Go 1.11 or higher to build.
 The only tested compiler is the official Go compiler.
 Building server with gccgo may work, but is not supported.

 The required version of restic backup client to use with Rest Server is [v0.7.1](https://github.com/restic/restic/releases/tag/v0.7.1) or higher.